APPLE iMac M1 24″ (2021) Review

 Given the way it gets bundled with some other upgrades, I think it’s kind of worth it to go with an 8-core GPU but it’s up to you as to what you’re going to do with it.
 For people who are just buying this for Word, Excel, Zoom calls, and all that sort of thing, you don’t need to upgrade.

-But, for those who are going to be doing Photoshop, Final Cut Pro, iMovie, or anything else demanding like a little bit of gaming, then it certainly makes sense to get a little better specs.
+But, for those who are going to be doing Photoshop, Final Cut Pro, iMovie, or anything else demanding a little bit of gaming, then it certainly makes sense to get a little better specs.

-I have the $1899 configuration which to me is the kind of the sweet spot of a power user’s machine without going into 27-inch iMac territory and beyond.
+I have the $1899 configuration which to me is the kind of sweet spot of a power user’s machine without going into 27-inch iMac territory and beyond.
 It gets much more expensive with less power increase, CPU and graphically speaking.

 So this one has 512 GB SSD inside.
 It’s really part of the unified system-on-chip where the RAM and the storage are all in one big chip.
 And it has 16 GB of unified memory (the base models have eight GB).
 16 is the max you can get and I highly recommend it.